-- Carefully push down the fan until it snugly fits the heatsink, then connect the fan cable. - 4.
-The photo shows the fan installed on the motherboard.
+Carefully push down the fan until it snugly fits the heatsink, and then connect the fan cable.

-- Plug the optional fan cables to any of the CHA_FAN1, CHA_FAN3, and PWR_FAN connectors on the motherboard. - Make sure the optional fan is installed correctly to prevent damage to the fan and motherboard components.
+- Plug the optional fan cables to the CHA_FAN1 or PWR_FAN connectors on the motherboard. - Ensure the optional fan is installed correctly to prevent damage to the fan and motherboard components.